 Nowadays, I work hard to create recipes and content that is helpful to everyone, including BLEers.
 However, I am no longer permitted to share recipes explicitly labeled or broken down for their food plan, due to BLE’s new trademark rules.
 Within these constraints, I do my best to share delicious, sugar and flour free recipes, because I still pretty much eat that way and I love my BLE friendly meals!
 The only difference is now I just think of them as regular, healthy, delicious meals, and I don’t try to fit them perfectly to the BLE plan.
 I hope you still find something of value here.

 I Want to Hear From You!

 If you have spent time in Bright Line Eating, what have your experiences been?
+If you’re considering the program, did you find this Bright Line Eating review helpful?
 I’d love to hear from you in the comments, or feel free to e-mail me at [email protected]

 With great love and respect,